-This course is limited to students in the School of Professional Studies.
+Special Note: This course is limited to students completing the Biblical Studies minor.

 NT 150.
 Life and Teaching of Jesus.

 A study of the person, work, and ideas that Jesus taught His followers as recorded in the Gospels.
 This course seeks to challenge students to be disciples of Jesus through focusing on His example and teaching about love and interacting with the socially marginalized.